Varicose and other vein problems - self-careVenous insufficiency - self-care; Venous stasis ulcers - self-care; Lipodermatosclerosis - self-care

 Do gentle exercises to build muscle and to move blood up your legs.
 Here are some suggestions:

 - Lie on your back.
 Move your legs like you are riding a bike.
-Extend one leg straight up to the sky and bend the other leg.
-Switch your legs.
+Extend one leg straight up and bend the other leg.
+Then switch your legs.

 - Stand on a step on the balls of your feet.
 Keep your heels over the edge of the step.
-Stand on your toes and let your heels drop below the step.
+Stand on your toes to raise your heels, then let your heels drop below the step.
 Stretch your calf.
-Do 20 - 40 repeats of this stretch.
+Do 20 to 40 repeats of this stretch.

 Put Your Feet up

-- Raise your legs when you are resting or sleeping.
+- Raise your legs on a pillow when you are resting or sleeping.

 Take Care of Your Skin